 Every decade has a signature haircut.
 The fifties had a neat short, back and sides, the seventies had long hair and sideburns, the eighties had mullets.
-In the nineties, it was all about curtains.
+In the nineties, it was all about the curtain hairstyle, aka an eboy haircut.
 Worn by everyone from David Beckham and Brad Pitt to countless boyband members and that guy from Dawson’s Creek, it was the style for would-be heartthrobs and a generation of men getting more and more comfortable with the idea of grooming.

-The curtains hairstyle – should you have missed it or forgotten – is a style where hair on the top of the head is grown into a fringe and defined by a strong middle parting along the centre.
-It’s floppy, it’s quite high maintenance and it’s very much back.
+The curtains hairstyle should you have missed it or forgotten, is a style where hair on the top of the head is grown into a fringe and defined by a strong middle parting along the centre.
+It’s floppy, it’s quite high maintenance, and it’s one of the most popular haircuts for men today.

 A quick glance at the spring collections from any number of brands will confirm the nineties fashion revival is still going strong, and with it is the haircut that defined the decade.
 But it wouldn’t be the first comeback, because the history of curtains goes back a lot further than the turn of this century.

-The 1990s revival came with the rise of grunge and home-grown indie bands.
+The 1990s revival of the eboy haircut came with the rise of grunge and home-grown indie bands.
 Happy Mondays frontman Shaun Ryder, Placebo singer Brian Molko and Blur bassist Alex James were notable champions of curtains.
-Then the boy bands took over; Take That wore them (apart from Gary who was still in his awkward phase) and Westlife, along with every teen TV star (see Jared Leto, straight out of the test tube, in My So-Called Life) and the look subsequently filtered down to the teenagers and beyond.
+Then the boy bands took over; Take That wore them (apart from Gary, who was still in his awkward phase) and Westlife, along with every teen TV star (see Jared Leto, straight out of the test tube, in My So-Called Life) and the look subsequently filtered down to the teenagers and beyond.

-Back in the nineties, this cut looked best on people with poker straight fine hair.
-This type of hair emphasises the strong parting that defined the look but not everyone had the right kind of hair or cut (see Olly Murs).
-It didn’t stop them and neither should it stop you, because modern curtains have evolved.
-In fact, that floppy look with a rigid parting didn’t really do anyone any favours and now, a bit of texture is your friend.
+Back in the nineties, this middle part men’s cut looked best on people with poker straight fine hair, and is typically what people think of when eboy style comes up.
+This type of hair emphasises the strong parting that defined the look, but not everyone had the right kind of hair or cut (see Olly Murs).
+It didn’t stop them for pursuing an eboy haircut, and neither should it stop you, because modern curtains have evolved.
+In fact, that floppy look with a rigid parting didn’t really do anyone any favours, and now, a bit of texture is your friend.

 What To Ask For

-“With straighter hair it’s probably best to ask your stylist to keep the length at the cheekbones,” says Gibson, “as this will frame the face.”
+“With straighter hair, it’s probably best to ask your stylist to keep the length at the cheekbones, as this will frame the face,” says Gibson.
 You can leave it long and layered at the back, or take the lengths to just above the ears and keep it tight at the sides for a classic look.

 How To Style It

-For anyone currently shuddering at the memory of frizzy thatch-like curtains, take heart from the fact that today’s styling products are about million times better than they were back then, when salt sprays, matt wax, hair oils and straightening irons didn’t exist.
+For anyone currently shuddering at the memory of frizzy thatch-like curtains, take heart from the fact that today’s hair products are about million times better than they were back then, when salt sprays, matte wax, hair oils and straightening irons didn’t exist.
 In fact, in the nineties there wasn’t much apart from wet look gel, crunchy mousse and hair spray on the go.

 The Best Celebrity Curtains Hairstyles